top of page

 Text Burned onto Tree Ring

-from center r
+from center ring out:

 • 50,000 BCE Goddesses are worshiped.